Kotlin/kotlin-jupyter/docs/README.md

 ```
 %use lets-plot, krangl, mysql(8.0.15)
 ```
 You can also specify the source of library descriptor.
-By default, it's taken from the `libraries` directory of kernel installation.
+By default, it's taken from the [libraries repository](https://github.com/Kotlin/kotlin-jupyter-libraries).
 If you want to try descriptor from another revision, use the following syntax:
 ```
 // Specify some git tag from this repository
 %use lets-plot@0.8.2.5